-Existing cortical column models (from earlier, e.g. [12, 13], to most recent, e.g. [14]) focus on either the cytoarchitecture of the column or the functional aspect of columnar computation.
-Our model lies between these two extremes, i.e. it attempts to relate the columnar organization to the behavioral response based on a bioinspired (highly simplified) neural network model.
+Existing cortical column models (from earlier to most recent ones, e.g. [12-14]) focus on either the cytoarchitecture of the column or the functional aspect of columnar computation.
+Our model lies between these two extremes, i.e. it attempts to relate the columnar organization to the behavioral responses based on a bioinspired (highly simplified) neural network model.
 The basic components of our column model and its learning principles have been previously presented [1].
 To summarise, an unsupervised learning scheme is employed to make each column encode a specific spatial location $s \in S$ .
-Within a column, a set of minicolumns are selective for all the state-action pairs $(s, a{1...N}) \in S \times A$ experienced by the animat at location s.
-During navigation planning, all the minicolumns of a column compete with each other to locally infer the most appropriate goal-directed action.
+Within a column, a set of minicolumns are selective for all the state-action pairs